 |Willem Van Hanegem|

 Puck Van Heel was an inside-left and left wing-half in the 1930's.
 He spent his entire career with Feyenoord.
-Van Heel was a cornerstone of the Feyenoord success preceding World War II, winning five Dutch Eredivisie Championships and two KNVB Cups.
-During his time there, he became the team captain and a figurehead for the club.
+He was a cornerstone of the Feyenoord success preceding the World War II, winning five Eredivisie Championships and two KNVB Cups.
+During his time there, he became the team captain for the club.
 He was capped 64 times, a record until 1979.
-He went to the WC finals in 1934 and 1938.
+He went to the World Cup finals in 1934 and 1938.

 LW: Coen Moulijn (Holland)

 From 1938 and 1950, he played for Feyenoord with the war in between.
 After the War, he became the captain of National Team.
 In 1950, he left for France and became a professional player, ending his amateur status and his career with the national team.
 He played for La Havre and Rouen in France.

 AM: Ruud Gullit (Holland)

 Ruud Gullit was the iconic captain of Holland's Euro 1988 winning team.
 In 1987, he moved from PSV Eindhoven to A.C.
 Milan for a world record transfer fee.
 He was an important player for AC Milan during the 1980's where they won two straight European Cups.
 He was the European Footballer of the Year in 1987 and the World Soccer Player of the Year in 1987 and 1989.
 He spent one season with Sampdoria winning the Italian Cup in 1994.
 He earned 66 caps.

 Kuyt started as a striker, but played mainly as right wing. started his career with FC Utrecht, but the peak of his career was spent with Feyenoord, Liverpool FC and Fenerbahce.
 He played 104 times for Holland.
 He went to World Cup in 2006, 2010 and 2014 as well as Euro 2008 and 2012.
 He played a big role in both WC Finals, where Holland finished 2nd and 3rd.
 He was Dutch Footballer of the Year in 2006.